totaranui forest, marlborough

 It provides shelter for native animal species, including a remarkable variety of birds such as the New Zealand falcon, kererū, tui, bellbird, fantail, fernbird, kakariki, tomtit, rifleman and weka.
 The forest is also a sanctuary for powelliphanta, a native land snail, and green gekos.

 The forest is well tracked up to 700 meters, providing key access for pest control.
-There is frequent rat and possum trapping alongside regular hunting of deer, pigs and goats.
+Rat and possum trapping are frequent, alongside regular hunting of deer, pigs, and goats.

 In addition to carbon trading and beef and sheep farming, the farm is working in the local area to provide gravel and rock supplies.
-The sale of carbon credits allows the owners to keep looking after the forest and preserve the ecology of the area.
+The sale of carbon credits allows the owners to keep looking after the forest and preserve the area’s ecology.